isomerpages/govtech-stp/_travellers-from-vietnam/00a-atp-requirements-and-process.md

 - remain in Vietnam in the last 14 consecutive days before departing for Singapore;
 - monitor his/her health status before departure;
 - book an accommodation in Singapore to serve out his/her isolation period for 1-2 days while waiting for his/her post-arrival COVID-19 polymerase chain reaction (PCR) test result <sup>1</sup>.
 The accommodation <sup>2</sup> must be non-residential and must be an individual room with an attached toilet;
-- check that his/her mobile device is compatible <sup>3</sup> with the [TraceTogether app](https://www.tracetogether.gov.sg/) and download it on his/her mobile device <sup>4</sup>, register his/her mobile number and personal details on the app; and
+- check that his/her mobile device is compatible <sup>3</sup> with the TraceTogether app, [download](https://www.tracetogether.gov.sg/) it on his/her mobile device <sup>4</sup>, register his/her mobile number and personal details on the app; and
 - submit his/her health, travel history, and accommodation declarations electronically via the [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard), no earlier than three days prior to his/her date of arrival in Singapore.

 Visitors are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.